 A request for change of placement must be submitted within seven (7) days of the date of enrollment and must be requested by the current listed sponsor.
 An independent business owner can only be moved inside of the same sponsor’s organization.
 If approved, an independent business owner is placed in the first available open bottom position on the date that the change is made.
 Independent business owners who have earned commissions or achieved rank are not eligible for placement changes.
 Please note that decisions made for any change request (sponsor or placement) are at the sole discretion of VIMA.

 5.2.1 - Indemnification

-An Associate is fully responsible for all of his or her verbal and/or written statements made regarding VIMA services and the Compensation Plan, which are not expressly contained in Official VIMA Materials.
-Associates agree to indemnify VIMA and hold it harmless from any and all liability including judgments, civil penalties, refunds, attorney fees, court costs or lost business incurred by VIMA as a result of the Associate’s unauthorized representations or actions.
-This provision shall survive the cancellation of the Associate Agreement.
+An independent business owner is fully responsible for all of his or her verbal and/or written statements made regarding VIMA services and the Compensation Plan, which are not expressly contained in Official VIMA Materials.
+Independent business owners agree to indemnify VIMA and hold it harmless from any and all liability including judgments, civil penalties, refunds, attorney fees, court costs or lost business incurred by VIMA as a result of the independent business owner’s unauthorized representations or actions.
+This provision shall survive the cancellation of the independent business owner Agreement.

 No claims as to any services offered by VIMA may be made except those contained in Official VIMA Materials.